Wally Buono: BC Lions

 Following the 2017 season, Buono announced he was relinquishing the General Manager position in order to focus on his head coaching duties.
 Ed Hervey was hired as the new GM of the Lions.
 Buono retains his position as the Vice President of Football Operations.
 Buono also stated that 2018 will be his final year as head coach.
 With 129 wins over two stints, he is the winningest coach in Lions history, and one of the few coaches to top the all-time wins list with two CFL teams.

 Style

-Buono is often credited with developing some of the best CFL quarterbacks of his era, such as Doug Flutie, Jeff Garcia, Dave Dickenson, Travis Lulay and Jonathon Jennings.
-He is considered one of the best offensive minds in league history.
+Buono, along with John Hufnagel, Calgary's offensive coordinator under Buono from 1990 to 1996, and Tedford, an offensive assistant coach in Calgary in the early 1990s, implemented an offensive system that Buono used throughout his coaching career.
+The five- and six-receiver package became a staple in Buono's teams' offences.
+Also, Buono felt it was important that backup quarterbacks get sufficient time in practice to develop.

+Calgary under Buono went to Grey Cups with the following starting quarterbacks: Danny Barrett, Flutie (2), Garcia, Dave Dickenson, and Marcus Crandell.
+In BC, Buono's starting quarterbacks in Grey Cup games were Dickenson (2) and Travis Lulay.
+Other quarterbacks who had success under Buono were Henry Burris, Mike McCoy, Ben Sankey, Casey Printers, Spergon Wynn, Buck Pierce, Jarious Jackson, and Jonathon Jennings.

 CFL coaching record

 Wally Buono Award

 The Wally Buono Award was established in 2003 by The Saint Bernard Pass Charitable Foundation for the purpose of recognizing Canada's top junior football player.
 The award is a national award.
 Recipients must prove their athletic and leadership ability on the field as well as a high level of leadership within their community.
 The Saint Bernard Pass Charitable Foundation is the Swiss-based foundation of Christina Saint Marche.
 The winners of the award are as follows: